HNikki0303/Clone-amazon.com/README.md

 # Clone-amazon.com
-A front-end clone of Amazon.com built using HTML and CSS, replicating the layout, design, and responsiveness of the original website.
+A front-end clone of Amazon.com built using HTML and CSS, replicating the layout and design of the original website.

 # Amazon Clone (Home Page)
 This project is a clone of the Amazon homepage designed using **HTML** and **CSS**.
 The layout mimics the core features of Amazon's homepage, showcasing various product categories and navigation elements.
 High-quality images are sourced from **Unsplash** to represent product categories, giving the site a polished and visually appealing look.